Gilda Renfrow Six

 When Gilda was 7 or 8, the family moved to Lucama to the farm.
 Gilda's job was to feed the chickens and gather the eggs.
 She never learned how to milk the cow.

-They began attending the wood-framed Springhill Presbyterian church.
+They began attending the wood-framed Springhill Presbyterian Church.
 Gilda joined Springhill Presbyterian Church when she was 12 years old.
-Gilda was active in the ladies group of Springhill Presbyterian church.
+Gilda was active in the ladies' group of Springhill Presbyterian Church.

-Gilda began handing tobacco at an early age and advanced to stinging.
-She also helped tote the sticks to the barn and was proficient at grading and tying the hands for market.
 On tobacco barning day, Gilda helped their mother prepare the jars of fruits and vegetables for canning inside the barn.
-As the tobacco leaves were cured the jars with vegetables and fruits were canned.
-Exhausted after a day of barning tobacco, Rachel and Gilda had to muster the energy to sterilize canning jars, pack them put on the lids and set them on boards inside the barn.
+As the tobacco leaves were cured, the jars with vegetables and fruits were canned.
+Exhausted after a day of barning tobacco, Rachel and Gilda had to muster the energy to sterilize canning jars, pack them, put on the lids, and set them on boards inside the barn.

-Gilda entered the wooden Buckhorn Elementary School which was in the same building as Rock Ridge High School.
-High School classes for grades 7 through 12 were mostly on the second floor.
+Gilda entered the wooden Buckhorn Elementary School, which was in the same building as Rock Ridge High School.
+High school classes for grades 7 through 12 were mostly on the second floor.
 The two schools shared a gym and cafeteria.
 There were no art classes in school.
-The original school burnt down and a new one was built.
+The original school burnt down, and a new one was built.

-Gilda graduated from Rock Ridge High School, Lucama, NC in 1949.
-She wore a floor length white dress and carried a bouquet of red roses.
+Gilda graduated from Rock Ridge High School, Lucama, NC, in 1949.
+She wore a floor-length white dress and carried a bouquet of red roses.
 Graduation was held in the school auditorium.
 The family proudly watched her graduation.

 Gilda and J.G. both had their tonsils out.
 Gilda recalled being in the Wilson hospital.

-An artist
+An Artist

 Gilda loved drawing from an early age.
 At 5, she recalled asking her ma to show her how to draw objects.
 Gilda recalls that Rachel drew sketches of trees and flowers.
 Gilda's artistic ability continued to flourish.

-In 1938, her favorite Christmas gifts included water colors and paper.
+In 1938, her favorite Christmas gifts included watercolors and paper.

 Gilda drew a picture of her grandma Renfrow.
 Grandma told Gilda, "Don't you mark me, I ain't pretty."
 Gilda had prints made of this drawing, sharing them with her family.